-- .1 In the case of a conflict or discrepancy between the Contract Documents and the governing standards, the more stringent requirements shall apply. - .2 Unless the edition number and date are specified, the reference to the Manufacturer's and published codes, standards, and Specifications are to be the latest edition published by the issuing authority, current at the date of Submission Deadline. - .3 Reference standards and Specifications are quoted in this Specification to establish minimum standards.
-Work in quality exceeding these minimum standards conforms to the Contract. - .4 Where reference is made to a Manufacturer's direction, instruction, or Specification, it is deemed to include full information on storing, handling, preparing, mixing, installing, erecting, applying, or other matters concerning the Products pertinent to their use and their relationship to the products with which they are incorporated. - .5 Confine apparatus, the storage of products, and the operations of workers to limits indicated by laws, ordinances, permits, and by directions of the Contract Administrator.
-Do not unreasonably encumber the premises with Products. - .6 Where reference is made to regulatory authorities, it includes all authorities who have, within their constituted powers, the right to enforce the laws of the Place of Work.
+- .1 Unless the edition number and/or date are specified, any reference to the Manufacturer's and published codes, standards and specifications shall mean the latest edition published by the issuing authority, and in effect three (3) Business Days before the Submission Deadline. - .2 Referenced standards and specifications define minimum requirements.
+Work in quality exceeding these minimum requirements conforms to the Contract. - 3 Any reference to a Manufacturer's direction, instruction, or specification shall be deemed to include full information on storing, handling, preparing, mixing, installing, erecting, applying, or other matters concerning the products pertinent to their use and their relationship to the products with which they are incorporated. - .4 Any reference to regulatory authorities includes all authorities having jurisdiction. - .5 Any reference to a Specification section includes all Drawings and Schedules related to the work of that section.